Wolf-64/Godot-Advanced-FPS-Controller-Template-CSharp/README.md

 #**General**

-This template provides a complete, advanced and fully commented controller, camera, as well as a properties HUD A template map is available to test it.
+This template provides a complete, advanced and fully commented controller, camera, as well as a properties HUD A template map is provided to test the controller.

 The controller use a finite state machine, designed to be easely editable, allowing to easily add, remove and modify behaviours and actions.
 He is also very customizable, with a whole set of open variables for every state and for more general stuff.
 This is the same for the camera.